AHRC Collaborative Doctoral Awards with Glasgow Life

-- Ambition: will the doctoral project make a difference to the Glasgow Life operation -- through the relevance of our expertise and our collections, the development of best practice, contributing to internal capacity building, displaying inter-disciplinarity, creating outcomes scalable to wider user groups?
+- Ambition: will the doctoral project make a difference to the Glasgow Life operation -- through the relevance of our expertise and our collections, the development of best practice, contributing to internal capacity building through the presence of the student involve in action research, displaying inter-disciplinarity, creating outcomes scalable to wider user groups?

 We anticipate that the studentships will then be further developed in collaboration with the successful academic partner in each case before being advertised to students.

 The successful student will contribute to the final agreed research topic.
 At the commencement of study a partnership agreement will be drawn up jointly by the Glasgow Life supervisor and the academic supervisor(s), in line with AHRC guidance.

 Further detail on the CDP and CDA schemes is available from the AHRC website.